 Finally, recent reports indicate that both Mr. Amanklychev and Mr. Khadzhiev's health has deteriorated and that they are suffering "ailments affecting the stomach, kidneys, legs and joints."
-Turkmen prison facilities are also generally reported as being tuberculosis-ridden, overcrowded, and providing inadequate medical attention and nutrition.
-Mr. Amanklychev and Mr. Khadzhiev are currently imprisoned in the Caspian Sea desert area in Turkmenistan, which is known for its extreme hot/cold climate.
-The strength of the stre
+Turkmen prison facilities are generally reported as being tuberculosis-ridden, overcrowded, and providing inadequate medical attention and nutrition.
+Messrs.
+Amanklychev and Khadzhiev are currently imprisoned in the Caspian Sea desert area in Turkmenistan, which is known for its extreme hot/cold climate.